harmening/phrase-frequency-counter/README.md

 2. Search for a recurring sequence of words of this length
 3. If found, mark the sequences, so that they can't be part of shorter phrases, and count their number of occurrence.
 4. Continue with step 2 for `phr_len = phr_len - 1`

+### Return values
+1. `matrix`, numpy-matrix with 3 columns: phrase length, number of different phrases with this length, sum of numbers of occurrences of all phrases with this length
+2. `tuples`, list of collected phrases with its number of occurrence

+From tuples the hirsch-index (https://en.wikipedia.org/wiki/H-index) can be computed and a plotting function for the matrix is provided in order to visialize the phrase eloquence.

 ## Getting Up-And-Running